twbs/bootstrap/README.md

 ## Compiling CSS and JavaScript

 Bootstrap uses [GruntJS](http://gruntjs.com/) with convenient methods for working with the framework.
-Before getting started, be sure to install [the necessary local dependencies](package.json):
+Before getting started, be sure to have `grunt-cli` installed globally (`npm install -g grunt-cli`) and then install [the necessary local dependencies](package.json):

 ```
+# if grunt-cli isn't already installed
+$ npm install -g grunt-cli

 $ npm install
 ```